Tracking the Approval Ratings of All 100 U.S. Senators

 Morning Consult is conducting thousands of surveys every day, asking registered U.S. voters in all 50 states if they approve or disapprove of their senator’s job performance.
 Every quarter, we’ll update this page with the latest tracking data.

-Sign up for the latest political news and analysis delivered to your inbox every morning, and access more information in our latest Senator Approval Outlook.
+Sign up for the latest political news and analysis delivered to your inbox twice a week.

 Key Takeaways

-Sanders reclaims the top spot: For the first time in three years, independent Bernie Sanders of Vermont is the most popular senator in the country, ending Republican John Barrasso of Wyoming’s five-quarter run at the top.
+Sanders retains top spot: Independent Bernie Sanders of Vermont is the most popular senator in the country, with a 69% approval rating for the second quarter running, followed by Republican John Barrasso of Wyoming, with a 67% approval rating.

-McConnell remains the most unpopular: Senate Republican leader Mitch McConnell remains America’s most unpopular senator for the 15th successive quarter.
-The Kentuckian’s popularity at home is yet to recover from steep declines suffered during the end days of the Trump administration at the turn of the 2020 election year.
+McConnell remains the most unpopular: Senate Republican leader Mitch McConnell remains America’s most unpopular senator for the 16th successive quarter.
+The Kentuckian’s popularity at home is yet to recover from steep declines suffered during the end days of the Trump administration at the turn of the 2020 election year, though the share who disapprove of his job performance has declined a bit over the past year.

 Data Downloads